Dr. Jordan Thibodeaux

 By developing this content oriented outreach program, the College of Arts and Humanities at Arkansas Tech hopes to develop closer ties with our colleagues working in the public schools.
 This increased collegial relationship will be a great benefit to both the public school and college faculties by fostering a greater understanding of each other's educational expertise, by further enriching the content depth of the course offerings, and by fostering expanded opportunities for student learning.
 In short, we want to expand our services to our fellow educators working within the public schools and build a bridge of educational partnership in order to better achieve our reciprocal goals.

-The first part involves a simple request for a faculty member from Tech's College of Arts and Humanities to create a video (DVD) on a particular topic as requested by the public school teacher.
-The DVD can be kept by the classroom teacher for future use.
-Given the high probability of conflicting schedules between the schedules of Tech faculty and classroom teachers, it is anticipated that the video (DVD) presentation option will be the primary method used.
+The first part involves a simple request for a faculty member from Tech's College of Arts and Humanities to create a video on a particular topic as requested by the public school teacher.
+Once created, the video will be posted on the K-12 Initiative website for use by classroom teachers.
 Some examples of possible topics include a discussion of the Red Scares of 1919-1920 and 1950-1954, or America's involvement in Vietnam, or a lecture on English poets, or a presentation on a particular genre of art.
 These are simply examples.
 These presentations could come from any of the subject disciplines within Arkansas Tech's College of Arts and Humanities.